richardzcode/Journal-AWS-Amplify-Tutorial/step-02/README.md

 ## 5. Home Page Aware of authState

 Now sign in works.
-How does Home page know if user signed in or not?
+How does Home page know if an user is signed in or not?

 We have `Greetings` now.
 So just listen to its `onStateChange` event, then pass to Home component in router.